Join Our Whatsapp Channel

 How To Upgrade JAMB Result | All you need to know about Jamb result upgrade in 2024

-Ace aka Undergragra is a 500 Level Computer Engineering Student in the Federal University Oye-Ekiti.
-He is a passionate teacher,writer,educational consultant and educational informant.
+Phil aka Undergragra is a Computer Engineering Graduate at the Federal University Oye-Ekiti.
+He is a lover of God, a passionate teacher, writer and an educational consultant.

 0 0 votes